Louiseskinner01/project1-lskinner/README.md

 - Email address
 - Reason for contact

-However the fuser can submit the form even without selecting a "reason for contact".
+However the user can submit the form even without selecting a "reason for contact".

 ---
 ## Credits/Referencing